rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ![ocp-mongo](../images/exercise3/ocp-mongo.png)

 <p class="tip">
-Note - When making changes to the "enablement-ci-cd" repo, you should frequently commit the changes to git.
+<b>NOTE</b> - When making changes to the "enablement-ci-cd" repo, you should frequently commit the changes to git.
 </p>

 ### Part 5 - Jenkins & S2I